tomcruihao/ServerConnect/databaseList/README.md

 # Release Note

 ## 2020/Octorber/13
-### Process the exporting file the type is Utf-8 Bom
+### Process the exporting file the type is Utf-8 Bom and to process the redundant row
 ```
 databaseList/features/fileConverter.php
 databaseList/index.php